How to revive someone who has nearly drowned or swallowed water.

 Whether in public swimming pools or on the beach drownings are tragic and sadly we hear about them every summer in Israel.
-Only bathe on beaches where lifeguards are on duty and during times that they are on duty.
+Only bathe on beaches where lifeguards are on duty (usually until 6pm).
 However calm and safe you may think the sea looks, you never know what is going on below the surface.
 The afternoon currents on the Kinneret (Sea of Galilee) are extremely powerful.
-Side currents, under currents and water turbulence make many of Israel's beaches unsafe for swimming.
+Side currents, under currents and water turbulence make many of Israel’s beaches unsafe for swimming.

 If faced with an emergency drowning situation, are you able to help revive someone who has swallowed water?